 - disposal consideration of the asset at end of life (i.e. will the asset be resold or physically destroyed)

 - balancing the risk of drawing attention to the data versus accepting the damage

-- resources, impacts and financial costs to business to replace or sanitise affected systems.
+- resources, impacts and financial costs to replace or sanitise affected systems.

 Step 5: Prevent

-- The action causing the data spill must be reviewed to determine why it occurred (e.g. non-adherence of policy, gaps in existing procedures or absence of a technical control).
+Actions that cause data spills should be reviewed to determine why they occurred (e.g. non-adherence to policy, gaps in existing procedures or absence of a technical control).

-- The review should result in implementing preventative measures to reduce the likelihood of future data spills occurring.
-This may include additional user training or improved technical controls between data of different sensitivities.
+The review should result in the implementation of preventative measures to reduce the likelihood of future data spills occurring.
+This may include additional user training or improved technical controls.